-- 5.1 Following a welfare concern referral, the DSL will decide on the appropriate course of action.
-If the pupil also has special educational needs, the pupil will be referred to the SENCO, who will act in accordance with the SEND policy. - 5.2 An assessment of immediate risk will be made (in consultation with the Housemaster and Safeguarding team where appropriate) and a decision taken as to whether any further action is required, this may include: - Immediate medical assistance and/or - Contacting parents/guardians were appropriate - Arranging professional assistance e.g. doctor/nurse - Arranging an appointment with a counsellor - Giving advice to parents, teachers and other students - The DSL will discuss the matter with the pupil to develop a strategy to support and assist them. - Support for the friends of the affected pupil, where appropriate.
+- 5.1 Following a welfare concern referral, the Director of Pupil Welfare will decide on the appropriate course of action.
+If the pupil also has special educational needs/disability (SEND), the pupil will also be referred to the Head of Skills, who will act in accordance with the SEND policy. - 5.2 An assessment of immediate risk will be made (in consultation with the Housemaster where appropriate) and a decision taken as to whether any further action is required, this may include: - Immediate medical assistance and/or - Contacting parents/guardians were appropriate - Arranging professional assistance e.g. doctor/nurse - Arranging an appointment with a counsellor - Giving advice to parents, teachers and other students - The Director of Pupil Welfare will discuss the matter with the pupil to develop a strategy to support and assist them. - Support for the friends of the affected pupil, where appropriate.

-5.3 Where it is decided that support and/or intervention is required, the DSL will ensure that the pupil is monitored and periodically review the pupils' welfare plan seeking advice from the Housemaster and members of the Safeguarding team as necessary.
-The assessment will include consideration as to whether further medical intervention and/or a CAMHS referral should be sought.
+5.3 Where it is decided that support and/or intervention is required, the Director of Pupil Welfare will ensure that the pupil is monitored and periodically review the welfare plan seeking feedback from the child, Housemaster and members of the Safeguarding team as necessary.
+The review will include consideration as to whether further therapeutic/medical intervention and/or external referrals should be sought.